-Coordinated by the Dean of Students Office and run by students, group athletics include intramural sports run through the base gym, the President's Cup Competition (an interclass athletic competition held three times a year), and an Army-Navy Flag Football game.
+Coordinated by the Dean of Students Office and run by students, group athletics include intramural sports run through the base gym, the President's Cup Competition (an interclass athletic competition held three times a year), an Army-Navy flag football game, an Army-Navy baseball game, and a Jim Thorpe sports day (an inter-war college sports competition at the Army War College in Carlisle, PA).
 In addition to these organized events, each military professional is required to maintain a high level of personal physical fitness and conditioning.
 The Naval Station gym, located close to the college, is a full-service facility providing cardio and weightlifting equipment, basketball and racquetball courts, a pool, locker rooms, and saunas.
 It also has professional athletic trainers on staff and available to assist in developing a conditioning program.
-Also located near the college are tennis courts, fields for baseball, soccer, and football, and a swimming pool.
-The gym rents equipment for a wide variety of sports, and sailboats are available for rent at the Naval Station Marina once students have qualified.
+Also located near the college are tennis courts, fields for baseball, soccer, and football.
+The gym rents equipment for a wide variety of sports, and sailboats, kayaks and powerboats are available for rent at the Naval Station Marina once students have qualified.